xmtp/libxmtp/xmtp_mls/IDENTITY.md

 At any time in the course of a conversation, the list of valid installations for the participating wallet addresses may change via registration or revocation.

-Clients must perform the following validation prior to publishing each payload on the group, as well as periodically:
+Clients must perform the following validation prior to publishing each payload on the group, as well as periodically.
+XMTP clients may perform performance optimizations, such as caching installation lists with a short TTL.

 1. Assemble a list of wallet addresses in the conversation from the leaf nodes.
 1. Fetch all identity updates on those wallet addresses.